 Seminar: Correcting Free Energy Expressions for Thermal Motion

-Place: Sala d’Actes, department of Physical Chemistry.
+The seminar will take place at 12:00 h at Sala d’Actes, department of Physical Chemistry.

 Minimizing a suitable free energy expression is arguably the most common approach in (ab initio) protein structure prediction.
 The achieved accuracy depends crucially on the quality of the free energy expression in use.
 Here, we present corrections to existing free energy expressions which arise from the thermal motion of the protein.
 We (i) devise a term accounting for the vibrational entropy of the protein, and (ii) correct existing potentials for the “thermal smoothing effect”.

 (i) Vibrational entropy is almost always neglected in free energy expressions as its consideration is difficult.
 This practice, however, may lead to incorrect output because distinct conformations of a protein can contain very different amount of vibrational entropy, as we show for the chicken villin headpiece explicitly .
 For considering vibrational entropy, we suggest a knowledge based approach where typical fluctuation and correlation patterns are extracted from known proteins and then applied to new targets.